About

 Hi!

 My name is Gillian Forsyth.
 At the age of 30 I was diagnosed with Type 1 Diabetes.
-I am now 44 years of age.
 I wasn’t much of a runner or an athlete although I had just started doing some running races prior to being diagnosed.
 I attributed my weight loss/constant sugar cravings and thirst to this recently found sport of running.
-Finally, experiencing some dizziness, I actually went to the doctor who promptly told me to go to emergency as I had had diabetes for several months and my blood was dangerously high in sugar and had been for quite sometime.
+Finally, experiencing some dizziness, I actually went to the doctor who promptly told me to go to emergency as I apparently had diabetes for several months and my blood was dangerously high in sugar and had been for quite sometime.
+My pancreas had stopped producing insulin.
 I was close to going into a diabetic coma.
-Since then I have dabbled in endurance sports.
-Competing in marathons, adventure races and 24 hour mountain biking.
-And later, ironmen – halfs and fulls.
+I started to use endurance sports as a way of staying healthy.
+Competing in marathons, adventure races, mountain biking and ironman races.

 1. Julie says: